-Total assets stood at NOK 14.1 (14.3) billion at the end of the year.
+Total assets stood at NOK 13.7 (14.1) billion at the end of the year.

-The Company's equity and subordinated loan capital, based on the Board of Directors' proposal for allocation of the year's profit, totalled NOK 918 (770) million at the end of the year.
-Core capital was increased by NOK 150 million in May 2022 and is identical to equity and subordinated loan capital.
-This gives a capital adequacy and tier 1 capital ratio of 19.7 (16.4) per cent.
+The Company's equity and subordinated loan capital, based on the Board of Directors' proposal for the allocation of the year's profit, totalled NOK 931 (919) million at the end of the year.
+Core capital is identical with equity and subordinated loan capital.
+This gives a capital adequacy and tier 1 capital ratio of 18.7 (19.7) per cent.

-The current capital requirement, including capital buffers, is a 12.0 per cent tier 1 capital ratio and 15.5 per cent capital adequacy.
-The unweighted tier 1 capital ratio was 6.5 (5.4) per cent, compared with the requirement of 3.0 per cent.
+The current capital requirement, including capital buffers, is 14.0 per cent tier 1 core capital ratio and 17.5 per cent capital adequacy.
+The unweighted tier 1 capital ratio was 6.8 (6.5) per cent, compared with the requirement of 3.0 per cent.

-The risk-weighted balance was NOK 4.5 (4.5) billion.
+The risk-weighted balance came to NOK 4.8 (4.5) billion.
 Capital adequacy is considered good.